Hanrisxie94/gm-fabric-go/impersonation/README.md

 ## Usage
 A `Caller` is a description of the (possibly impersonated) identity of the initiator of an incoming request.
 An important assumption is that there exists a trustworthy, TLS-terminating proxy between the replying service and the application making the request.

-The proxy is expected to provide two headers:
+The proxy is expected to provide three headers:
 - USER_DN
 - EXTERNAL_SYS_DN
+- SSL_CLIENT_S_DN

 Typical usage will look something like:
 ```go